ennono/kleingarten/readme.txt

 = 1.1.5 =
 * WE ARE CURRENTLY WORKING ON THIS.
 NOT SUITABLE FOR PRODUCTIVE ENVIRONMENT!
 *
-* This version takes a big step forward in terms of security, stability and maintainability!
+* This version is a huge enabler in terms of security, stability and performance!
 *
 * Minor bugfixes.